-This kind of USP has already finished more than half of the sales towards this target group, while some creative slogan would probably go unnoticed.
+This kind of USP has already finished more than half of the sales towards this target group, while some creative slogans would probably go unnoticed.

-Having a right USP will make your job enormously easier when creating promotional messages and PPC ads.
+Having the right USP will make your job enormously easier when creating promotional messages and PPC ads.
 Here are just a few examples:

 - What to put in a Google Ad description?
 Let’s go with the USP!

 - What to write for a Facebook remarketing ad?
 Let’s insert the USP and adjust it a bit.

 - We rented some billboards, but what should we write on them?
 We’ll go with the USP!